Skin

 • sun damage

-Regular post-operative consultations will be arranged with Dr Knox to allow him to monitor your healing and progress.
+Regular post-operative consultations will be arranged with Dr Adrian Knox to allow him to monitor your healing and progress.

 It is important to understand that post-operative recovery can be different for each person, but you can expect the following: